Dog Senior Care - How to Provide Quality of Life For Senior Dogs

 While we associate vocalization with pain, and that can be accurate, it just doesn't always go hand in hand.
 Because if you think about it, a lot of times, pets hide their pain.
 So if a dog's in pain, again, it may be more reclusive or stay in one area versus getting up and getting around.
 And the crying out or the yowling may be more of a cognitive reaction versus a pain response.
 Sometimes, it's attention-seeking.
 They may become a little bit more attached and have more separation issues.

-Dog Senior Care - FAQs 2
+Dog Senior Care - End of Life Questions

 How can I evaluate my senior dog's quality of life?